Caring for the things that make you, you.

 - Herpes I & II

-An IUD is a small T-shaped device that is placed inside the uterus by a doctor.
+An IUD is a small T-shaped device that’s placed inside your uterus by a doctor.
 It releases a small amount of progestin each day to keep you from getting pregnant.
-The IUD stays in your uterus for up to 3 to 10 years, depending on the device.
-Typical use failure rate: 0.1-0.4%.
+The IUD stays in your uterus for 3 to 10 years, depending on the device.
+The typical use failure rate is 0.1-0.4%.

-Brands of IUD’s.
-Your provider will visit with you so that you can choose which IUD product is right for you.
+Our office offers 4 IUD brands: the Mirena, Kyleena, Skyla, and Liletta.
+Your provider will discuss each of these products with you so you can choose which is right for you.

-Implant—The Nexplanonimplant is a single, thin rod that is inserted under the skin of a women’s upper arm.
-The rod contains a progestin that is released into the body over 3 years.
-Typical use failure rate: 0.01%
+Implant – The Nexplanon implant is a single, thin rod that the doctor inserts under the skin of your upper arm.
+The rod contains progestin that is released into the body over 3 years.
+The typical use failure rate is 0.01%

-Is an injection of the hormone progestin in the buttocks or arm every three months.
-Typical use failure rate: 4%.
+Injection or “shot” – The Depo-Provera shot is an injection of the hormone progestin in the buttocks or arm every three months.
+The typical use failure rate is 4%.

-Oral contraceptives—TheBirth Control Pill is an oral contraceptive that contains the hormones estrogen and progestin.
-It is prescribed by your provider.
-A pill is taken at the same time each day.
-If you are older than 35 years and smoke, have a history of blood clots or breast cancer, your doctor may advise you not to take the pill.
-Typical use failure rate: 7%
+If you’re older than 35 and smoke, have a history of blood clots or breast cancer, your doctor may advise you against taking the pill.
+The typical use failure rate is 7%.

+This in turn may cause some uncomfortable symptoms like weight gain, hot flashes, and trouble sleeping.
 Menopause officially begins 12 months after your last menstrual period.
-This is an important milestone because if you experience post-menopausal vaginal bleeding, it’s important to see your doctor as it may indicate a serious medical issue.
+This is an important milestone because if you experience post-menopausal vaginal bleeding, you need to see your doctor as it may indicate a serious medical issue.

 Texas Center for Health infertility evaluations include physical exams, medical and sexual histories or both partners.
 Men undergo multiple tests including a semen analysis to evaluate sperm count, movement and structure.